orlandokohjy/smart_agent/README.md

 - Eg. python smartAgent.py 1970 2000

 ## Disclaimer
-- I'm in no way affliated with comparefirst.sg.
-Use at your own risk.
+- I'm in no way affliated with comparefirst.sg
+- Use at your own risk